 - tell your doctor and pharmacist if you are allergic to ruxolitinib, any other medications, or any of the ingredients in ruxolitinib.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: antifungal medications including itraconazole (Sporanox), ketoconazole, and voriconazole (Vfend); carbamazepine (Carbatrol, Equetro, Tegretol, others); clarithromycin; efavirenz (Sustiva, in Atripla, Symfi); fluconazole (Diflucan); HIV protease inhibitors including indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra, Viekira Pak), and saquinavir (Invirase); mibefradil (Posicor); nefazodone; nevirapine (Viramune); phenytoin (Dilantin, Phenytek); pioglitazone (Actos, in Oseni, Duetact); rifabutin (Mycobutin); rifampin (Rifadin, Rimactane, in Rifamate, Rifater); telaprevir (Incivik); and telithromycin (Ketek).
+Be sure to mention any of the following: antifungal medications including itraconazole (Sporanox), ketoconazole, and voriconazole (Vfend); carbamazepine (Carbatrol, Equetro, Tegretol, others); clarithromycin; efavirenz (Sustiva, in Atripla, Symfi); erythromycin (E.E.S, Eryc, Ery-tab); fluconazole (Diflucan); HIV protease inhibitors including indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra, Viekira Pak), and saquinavir (Invirase); nefazodone; nevirapine (Viramune); phenytoin (Dilantin, Phenytek); pioglitazone (Actos, in Oseni, Duetact); rifabutin (Mycobutin); rifampin (Rifadin, Rimactane, in Rifamate, Rifater); and telaprevir (Incivik).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with ruxolitinib, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

 - tell your doctor if you have anemia, an infection, if you are on dialysis, or if you were recently around someone who has tuberculosis (TB, a severe lung infection) or visited or lived where TB is common.
-Also tell your doctor if you have or have ever had TB, high cholesterol, skin cancer, hepatitis B or other liver disease, or kidney disease.
+Also tell your doctor if you are a current or past smoker; if you have or have ever had TB; high cholesterol or triglycerides; a blood clot, heart attack, stroke, or other heart problems; skin cancer; herpes zoster (shingles); hepatitis B or other liver disease; or kidney disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking ruxolitinib, call your doctor.
 You should not breast-feed while taking ruxolitinib and for 2 weeks after your final dose.